 Buying and selling used books can be a full-time job.
-It can even be a full business.
-But if you have a pile of used books you want to get cash for without changing careers, this is the simplest way.
+It can even be a standalone business.
+But if you have a pile of used books you want cash for and you aren't yet ready to change careers, this is the simplest way.

 Selling books is like any business.
 You can start out simply and do it in your spare time, or you can make an enterprise out of it, have a giant warehouse, hire employees and build it into a real business.
 I started my development career helping build exactly this type of bookseller, with a warehouse and the whole nine yards.
 They are still operating today, 20 years later.